 In this post, we’ll break down the similarities and key differences between three of the most popular business methodologies: Rockefeller Habits or Scaling Up, Entrepreneurial Operating System Traction (EOS), and Objectives and Key Results (OKRs).

-While all three derive from Peter Drucker’s management by objectives (in turn based on the hugely influential management theory of Mary Parker Follet), they offer differing levels of complexity that present advantages and disadvantages depending on the organization implementing them.
+While all three derive from Peter Drucker’s management by objectives, they offer differing levels of complexity that present advantages and disadvantages depending on the organization implementing them.

 Let’s jump into the methodologies!